mvhutz/rebater/docs/transformer/index.md

 The point is, generalizing a complex process like rebate processing is futile.
 Instead the Rebator takes in a set of transformers, each which convert a tiny subset of the data into processable rebates, and run them all concurrently.

-This makes the process (1) efficient while also (2) maximumizing customization.
+This makes the process (1) efficient while also (2) maximizing customization.

 ## Design